ravi-ojha/ravi-ojha.github.io/_posts/2013-01-02-python-objects-and-types.md

 There are many more types in Python, we will see them one at a time in future posts.
 Some important ones are: [List]({{ site.baseurl }}{% post_url 2013-01-09-python-lists-and-list-methods %}), [Dictionary]({{ site.baseurl }}{% post_url 2013-01-10-python-dictionary-and-its-properties %}), [Tuple]({{ site.baseurl }}{% post_url 2013-01-09-python-tuples-and-basic-operations-on-tuples %}).

-Next post will discuss some arithmetic and logical operations]({ site.baseurl }}{% post_url 2013-01-03-arithmetic-and-logical-operators-in-python %}) we can perform on various data-types.
+Next post will discuss some arithmetic and logical operations]({{ site.baseurl }}{% post_url 2013-01-03-arithmetic-and-logical-operators-in-python %}) we can perform on various data-types.

 ---